carlosmramirez/frequencyradio/README.md

 # Getting Started with Frequency Radio

 This project was made in conjunction with the codecademy "Create a Front End App with React" course.
+This app will allow you to search the Spotify API for songs, artist, etc., add/remove songs from a playlist, modify the playlist name, and save the playlist to your Spotify account.

 I modified the css (fonts, font-size, heights) and fixed a bug relating to playlist title after saving to Spotify.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).